 Child Relocation Requests Out-of-State, Woodland Park Child Custody Attorneys

 In order for any parent to relocate out of New Jersey with their children, they will need to obtain court approval before doing so.
-Thanks to the August, 2017 NJ Supreme Court decision in Bisbing v Bisbing, all out-of-state child relocation requests are now decided exclusively on a best interest basis for the children involved, regardless of the type of custody that either parent currently has.
+Thanks to the August 2017 NJ Supreme Court decision in Bisbing v Bisbing, all out-of-state child relocation requests are now decided exclusively on the best interest basis for the children involved, regardless of the type of custody that either parent currently has.